mawo87/citymatcher/README.md

 # City Matcher

-A city matcher built with Backbone, MarionetteJS and Webpack.
+A city matcher built with Backbone, Marionette 3 and Webpack.

 ## Getting started